Mustafa Kemal Atatürk: Modernization efforts, 1926–1930

-Atatürk promoted modern teaching methods at the primary education level, and Dewey proved integral to the effort.
+Mustafa Kemal promoted modern teaching methods at the primary education level, and Dewey proved integral to the effort.
 Dewey presented a paradigmatic set of recommendations designed for developing societies moving towards modernity in his "Report and Recommendation for the Turkish educational system".
 He was interested in adult education with the goal of forming a skill base in the country.
 Turkish women were taught not only child care, dress-making, and household management but also skills necessary for joining the economy outside the home.
-Atatürk's unified education program became a state-supervised system, which was designed to create a skill base for the social and economic progress of the country by educating responsible citizens as well as useful and appreciated members of society.
+Mustafa Kemal's unified education program became a state-supervised system, which was designed to create a skill base for the social and economic progress of the country by educating responsible citizens as well as useful and appreciated members of society.
 In addition, Turkish education became an integrative system, aimed to alleviate poverty and used female education to establish gender equality.
-Atatürk himself put special emphasis on the education of girls and supported coeducation, introducing it at university level in 1923–24 and establishing it as the norm throughout the educational system by 1927.
-Atatürk's reforms on education made it significantly more accessible: between 1923 and 1938, the number of students attending primary schools increased by 224% (from 342,000 to 765,000), the number of students attending middle schools increased by 12.5 times (from around 6,000 to 74,000), and the number of students attending high schools increased by almost 17 times (from 1,200 to 21,000).
+Mustafa Kemal himself put special emphasis on the education of girls and supported coeducation, introducing it at university level in 1923–24 and establishing it as the norm throughout the educational system by 1927.
+Mustafa Kemal's reforms on education made it significantly more accessible: between 1923 and 1938, the number of students attending primary schools increased by 224% (from 342,000 to 765,000), the number of students attending middle schools increased by 12.5 times (from around 6,000 to 74,000), and the number of students attending high schools increased by almost 17 times (from 1,200 to 21,000).

-Atatürk generated media attention to propagate modern education during this period.
+Mustafa Kemal generated media attention to propagate modern education during this period.
 He instigated official education meetings called "Science Boards" and "Education Summits" to discuss the quality of education, training issues, and certain basic educational principles.
 He said, "our [schools' curriculum] should aim to provide opportunities for all pupils to learn and to achieve."
 He was personally engaged with the development of two textbooks.
 The first one, Vatandaş İçin Medeni Bilgiler (Civic knowledge for the citizens, 1930), introduced the science of comparative government and explained the means of administering public trust by explaining the rules of governance as applied to the new state institutions.
 The second, Geometri (Geometry, 1937), was a text for high schools and introduced many of the terms currently used in Turkey to describe geometry.